shivamg5501/BMI-Calculator/README.md

 # BMI-Calculator
-This is a node js application which has simple calculator and a bmi
+This is a node js application which has simple calculator and a bmi calculator